openintegrationhub/openintegrationhub.github.io/docs/Connectors/UpdateChecklist.md

 In order to make modification of such components to fit the current framework version easier, this document will list some common changes you may see.

 # Elastic.io Components
 As one of the founding partners of the framework and contributor of several core services, elastic.io also provides many helpful [integration components](https://github.com/elasticio).
-Those are adjusted for the elastic.io platform.
-Check and adjust the following, when running it under "vanilla Open Integration Hub":
+Those are tailored for the elastic.io platform.
+To run them under the "vanilla Open Integration Hub", check out and adjust the following:

 ## Must Have

 ### Ferryman Dependency
 Ferryman is the Node.js SDK of the Open Integration Hub.
-The main role is to make the component part of Open Integration Hub platform and it ensures a smooth communication with the platform.
-You need to add ferryman the package.json file:
+Its main role is allowing smooth communication between the component and the Open Integration Hub platform.
+You'll need to add ferryman to your component's dependencies:

 ```json
 "dependencies": {
   "@openintegrationhub/ferryman": "^1.1.5"
 }
 ```

-Elastic.io's equivalent to the ferryman is the so called sailor.
-You may remove it's dependcies in case you just want to use the component in an Open Intergation Hub implementation.
+Elastic.io's equivalent to the ferryman is the elasticio-sailor.
+If you only want to use the component in the Open Integration Hub platform, you can remove it, as well as any other elasticio-specific dependencies.

 [Example](https://github.com/elasticio/sugarcrm-component/blob/69ea950d9ba57500d23b60dfc4d67a7c5eebdea8/package.json#L31-L33):